In 2005 the surviving original members of the Outlaws came together for a 30th year reunion tour.

 Please make checks payable to "Van Stephenson Memorial Cancer Research Fund."

 Awareness of this charity is elevated through the sale "Ships of Heaven" tee shirts as well as cute little bears both bearing Van's likeness.
-Available at BlackHawk concerts and on the BlackHawk website, 100% of the proceeds from these tees and lovable little critters go to cancer research.
+100% of the proceeds from these tees and lovable little critters go to cancer research.

 Together, we can help the search for a cure for this devastating disease.